ivoronin/ec2ssh/README.md

   --use-eice
      Use EC2 Instance Connect Endpoint (EICE) to connect to the instance.
      Default is false.
-Conflicts with --address-type other than 'auto' or 'private'.
+Ignores --address-type, private address is always used.

   --eice-id <string>
      Specifies the EC2 Instance Connect Endpoint (EICE) ID to use.